MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-strategies/index.md

 :::image type="content" source="../../_images/modernize/modernize-strategies/modernize-strategies.png" alt-text="Image showing where you are in the business alignment process.":::

 As we saw in the [commit to modernization](/docs/modernize/business-alignment/commit-to-modernization-plan.md) step, process modernization is required for any cloud modernization journey.
 It's foundational to effective application and database modernization.
-After modernizing your process, you are free to choose what to modernize next: databases or applications.
+After modernizing your process, you're free to choose what to modernize next: databases or applications.

 ## Next steps